 We also have a resident Roadrunner who taps on our front door around noon most days.
 While he is just playing with his reflection, we like to think that he really wants to come into the shop.

 At this time, we are open by appointment only.
-This location is no longer our primary location, so please contact us to schedule a viewing.
+This location is our primary location so please contact us to schedule a viewing.

 Yarn Loop is making a huge transition into the Greater Austin Area of Texas.
-We plan to have our main shop open in early 2019 in the north Lakeway Texas area.
+We plan to have our main shop open in late 2019 in the north Lakeway, Texas area.
 We are in a temporary location at the moment, but we are always available for viewings and group meetings.
-You can find us at the Four Points Knitting and Crocheting group weekly, too!
 Please see our Contact Us Page for more information.

 I am a native Texan with a lifelong interest in using my hands and mind to design and create beautiful things.
-My mother has a PhD in Family & Consumer Science (also known as Home Economics) and started my interest in sewing and knitting at the age of 6.
+My mother has a PhD in Family & Consumer Science (also known as Home Economics) and her influence started my interest in sewing and knitting as early as the age of 6.
 As a child, I would design & sew Barbie doll dresses, make cross stitch patterns, and complete finger knitted bracelets.

 My grandmother and my mother-in-law taught me the art of crochet more than 20 years ago.
 I greatly enjoy making crocheted plush animals for children.
 My son always requests one "snuggly" for his personal collection, so I always make at least two of every animal.
 I also like to crochet baby blankets, hats and cowls from some of the most beautiful patterns available.